Agoric/documentation/main/glossary/README.md

 an `installation`, which is an object with one method; `getBundle()`.
 You can access an installed contract's source code via `const { source } = await E(installation).getBundle();`.
 In many cases, the bundled source is a single reviewable string.
-In others, the bundle contains to base 64 encoded zip file that you can extract for review.
+In others, the bundle contains a base64-encoded zip file that you can extract for review.
 ```
 jq -r .endoZipBase64 bundle.json | base64 -d > bundle.zip